ojii/unihandecode.js/README.rst

 ===

 To decode text, you need to create an instance of ``Unihandecoder``.
-This class takes the language ('ja', 'zh', 'kr' or 'vn') as first argument, and optionally a flag as second argument which can be set to true for debugging.
+This class takes the language ('ja', 'zh', 'kr', 'vn' and 'diacritic) as first argument, and optionally a flag as second argument which can be set to true for debugging.
 If debugging is enabled, some errors will cause the script to fail, while when debugging is turned off, errors fail silently.

 Instances of ``Unihandecoder`` have a single method, ``decode``, which takes a string as argument and returns the transliterated string.